cmgoold/abayestest/README.md

 tells us that:

 ```
-100.00% of the posterior differences
+100.00% of the posterior differences for mu favour condition B.
-favour condition B.
+100.00% of the posterior differences for sigma favour condition B.
 ```

 ## Posterior predictive distribution